Background pattern

 • iron

-Inform your doctor or pharmacist that you are using, have used recently, or may need to use any other medication.
+Inform your doctor or pharmacist that you are using, have recently used, or may need to use any other medicine.

-Pregnancy and lactation
+Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Consult your doctor or pharmacist before using any medication.
+Consult your doctor or pharmacist before using any medicine.

-Driving and operating machinery
+Driving and using machines

-Risedronato Semanal Combix contains sodium
+Risedronate Weekly Combix contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per coated tablet; this is, essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per film-coated tablet; it is essentially "sodium-free".

-3. How to Take Risedronate Weekly Combix
+3. How to take Risedronate Weekly Combix

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 The recommended dose is:

-When to take Risedronato Weekly Combix tablets
+When to take Risedronate Weekly Combix tablets

-How to take Risedronato Weekly Combix tablets
+How to take Risedronate Weekly Combix tablets

 • Do not lie down for at least 30 minutes after taking the tablet.

-Follow exactly the administration instructions contained in this package insert or those indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of the medicine contained in this leaflet or as indicated by your doctor or pharmacist.
 In case of doubt, ask your doctor or pharmacist.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service (phone 91 562 04 20), indicating the medication and the amount taken.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service (telephone 91 562 04 20), indicating the medicine and the amount taken.

-Do not take a double dose to compensate for the missed dose.
+Do not take a double dose to make up for the forgotten dose.

-If you interrupt treatment with Risedronato Weekly Combix
+If you stop taking Risedronate Weekly Combix

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-• Severe allergic reaction symptoms, such as:
+• Symptoms of a severe allergic reaction, such as:

 • Swelling of the face, tongue, or throat